MichaelSParkin3/Job-AI-Auto-Apply/docs/prd/epic-5-full-ai-form-filling-assisted-submit.md

-# Epic 5 — Full AI Form Filling & Assisted Submit

-## Expanded Goal
 Deliver an end-to-end proof that the agent can operate autonomously: use Browser-Use in headful mode plus LLM guidance to map, fill, and submit Lever applications without human intervention.
+This epic consumes the AI answer orchestration, reviewer workflows, and profile persistence delivered in Epic 5A; every automation path must honor drafted answer metadata, confidence guardrails, and reviewer overrides.
 When the submit path is blocked (CAPTCHA, MFA, missing documents), capture a deterministic handoff package so the UI can relaunch Chrome, rehydrate the form, and leave the user at the final submit step.
 Successful or assisted submissions must land in history with clear provenance so we can demonstrate the MVP vision in action.

-## Story 5.1 — LLM-Guided Form Plan Refinement
+## Story 5.1 — LLM-Guided Form Plan Refinement (post-Answer Orchestrator)
-As a developer,
-I want an LLM-assisted planner that augments existing form plans with intent- and context-aware fill instructions, so that AI form filling can adapt to novel Lever layouts without shipping brittle hand-tuned selectors.

-Acceptance Criteria
-1. Extend the form planning stage to call a small LLM chain (`plan` model configurable per profile) that reviews DOM extracts, profile data, and prior run telemetry to produce normalized field intents (type, confidence, fallback strategy).
+1. Extend the form planning stage to call a small LLM chain (`plan` model configurable per profile) that reviews DOM extracts, profile data, drafted answer metadata from Epic 5A, and prior run telemetry to produce normalized field intents (type, confidence, fallback strategy).
-2. Persist enriched plans to `runs/<id>/plans/<candidateId>.json`, including a hashed version for auditing; dry-run mode generates deterministic fixture outputs.
+2. Persist enriched plans to `runs/<id>/plans/<candidateId>.json`, including references to drafted answer artifact hashes supplied by the Answer Orchestrator; dry-run mode generates deterministic fixture outputs.
-3. Planner records token usage + latency in telemetry (`AUTOFILL_PLAN_READY`) with redacted prompts/responses stored under `runs/<id>/autofill/prompts/`.
+3. Planner records token usage + latency in telemetry (`AUTOFILL_PLAN_READY`) with redacted prompts/responses stored under `runs/<id>/autofill/prompts/` and links to `AI_FIELD_DRAFTED` events when drafts are adopted.
-4. Profiles can pin critical answers (e.g., security questions) that bypass LLM suggestions; precedence documented and enforced by unit tests.
+4. Profiles can pin critical answers (e.g., security questions) that bypass LLM suggestions; precedence documented and enforced by unit tests, ensuring orchestrator-provided answers never override explicit pins.
-5. Regression fixtures cover at least two Lever form variants (modal vs. full-page) and assert the planner emits structured intents for required, optional, and custom questions.
+5. Regression fixtures cover at least two Lever form variants (modal vs. full-page) and assert the planner emits structured intents for required, optional, and custom questions, including confidence passthrough from drafted answers.

+> **Note:** The AI answer synthesis and reviewer governance aspects previously implied within Story 5.1 now live in Epic 5A.
+1. Introduce an `AutoFillExecutor` that replays plan intents via Browser-Use primitives (`focus`, `fill`, `select`, `upload`), capturing DOM before/after for audit and consuming drafted answer payloads when present.
+2. Executor emits granular telemetry (`AUTOFILL_FIELD_FILLED`, `AUTOFILL_FIELD_SKIPPED`, `AUTOFILL_UPLOAD_SUCCESS/FAILURE`) with redacted value lengths and `source` metadata that distinguishes profile, resume, or AI-drafted origins; screenshots written to `runs/<id>/autofill/screenshots/`.
+3. CLI flag `--mode ai_autofill` (alias of `auto_review` with auto-fill enabled) launches Chrome headful, surfaces progress in the console, records the session path used for later rehydration, and warns when fields fall back below configured confidence thresholds.
+4. Guardrails enforce Lever + allowed widget domains while letting the LLM request auxiliary actions (scroll, tab switch) from a curated safe list; low-confidence drafts automatically trigger reviewer-required states rather than silent submission.
+5. Integration tests stub Browser-Use to verify sequencing, telemetry, drafted-answer consumption, and artifact paths without launching Chrome.
-## Story 5.2 — Headful Browser-Use Auto Fill Execution
+## Story 5.2.1 — Resume-First + Analysis Wait
-As an operator,
+As an operator, I want the agent to upload the resume first, wait for Lever’s resume analysis (e.g., ‘Analyzing…’ ?
+‘Success!’) to complete, then validate and fill remaining fields before proceeding (submit if allowed).
+1. Executor clicks the primary submit CTA when pre-flight validation passes; confirmation pages or success toasts set `run.json.submission.status=\"submitted\"` with timestamps, confirmation snapshot, and aggregate drafted-answer confidence stats used during submission.
+2. Detect CAPTCHA, MFA, or unexpected dialogs using DOM heuristics plus optional vision classification; set `submission.blocked` with `reason` enum (`captcha`, `mfa`, `unknown_form_change`) and capture focused screenshot along with the confidence distribution for fields left for human review.
+3. On blocker detection, automation stops before interacting with CAPTCHA, emits `AUTOFILL_HANDOFF_READY`, and serializes current form values + DOM paths into `runs/<id>/handoff/<candidateId>.json`, preserving drafted-answer provenance for reviewer auditing.
+4. Run summary includes boolean `autoSubmitAttempted`, `blockedReason?`, and drafted-answer approval metrics; history entries log whether completion was automatic or assisted and which answers were human-adjusted post-blocker.
-I want the CLI to drive Browser-Use in non-headless mode using the refined plan, so that the agent visibly fills the application end-to-end without manual clicks.
+5. Tests simulate success, blocker, and retryable error paths, asserting telemetry, artifact capture, safety stop behaviour, and preservation of drafted-answer provenance. so that the agent visibly fills the application end-to-end without manual clicks.

 Acceptance Criteria